kptdev/kpt/docs/README.md

 Reconcile configuration files with the live state.

-- Apply package resources to live cluster
+- Apply package resources to cluster
 - Preview changes before applying them
 - Wait until a package has been fully reconciled with the live state
-- Delete package resources from live cluster
+- Delete package resources from cluster

 **Data Flow**: local configuration or stdin -> kpt live -> apiserver (Kubernetes cluster)